EqualExperts/you-build-it-you-run-it-playbook/what-is-you-build-it-you-run-it/deployment-throughput.md

 ## Deployment throughput costs in You Build It You Run It

-You Build It You Run It deployment throughput costs are below.
-We've attributed estimates of how much they contribute to the total cost of ownership for a digital service.

 |Cost Type|Frequency|Description|Impact|TCO %|
 |---|---|---|---|---|
 |Setup cost|One-off|Launch costs incurred in<ul><li>Deployment pipeline setup</li><li>Change management team time for setup</li></ul>|Capex cost|High|